stevedatadog/katacoda-scenarios/dd101-npm/step1.md

 In the next step, we'll get familiar with the Storedog application and look at its network data in the Datadog App.

-When you see, click the **Continue** button below to proceed to the next step.
+When you see "Provisioning Complete" appear in Terminal, click the **Continue** button below to proceed to the next step.